ewallace/R-transcriptomics-lesson/_episodes/02-starting-with-data.md

 ~~~
 {: .output}
 So, it seems that plenty of these ribi (ribosome biogenesis) genes are
 periodically expressed during the cell cycle!
+Mission accomplished.

-## Find all genes listed in Figure 2
+## Find all gene names and IDs

-We can find the gene names from Figure 2 in a nice format [from the Dryad Data Repository here](https://doi.org/10.5061/dryad.d644f)
+In the above section, we used the `ribi_annotation_names` data to compare gene names (e.g. `NOP56`) with systematic IDs given in another dataset (e.g. `YLR197W`), but *only* for ribosomal biogenesis genes.
+Here, it will be helpful to do find gene names for all genes regardless of function.

+Usually the first step is to find a file in an archive with both sets of names.
+Today, we will use a file with yeast gene names, systematic IDs, and abundance information in a tidy format, [from the Dryad Data Repository here](https://doi.org/10.5061/dryad.d644f).

 **Download the dataset** from the "Data Files" section on the right-hand side of
 the page.
 This will download a zip file to your local computer.
 Extract the